maxxiimo/the-front-end-manifesto/cover.md

 *A research-based How To<br>
 on best practices for writing<br>
-Well Organized, Efficient,<br>
+well organized, efficient,<br>
-Mobile to Desktop...*
+mobile to desktop...*

 **Front End Code**

-Personal views and direction on front end coding, from a Ruby on Rails perspective.
+Personal views and direction on front end coding from a Ruby on Rails perspective.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/">
   <img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc-sa/3.0/88x31.png" /></a>